-The mission of the Near East-South Asia Center for Strategic Studies (NESA) is to enhance security in the Near East and South Asia by building sustained and mutually beneficial relationships, fostering regional cooperation on security issues, and promoting effective communications and strategic capacity through free and candid interaction in an academic environment.
+The mission of the Near East South Asia Center for Strategic Studies (NESA) is to enhance security in the Near East and South Asia by building sustained and mutually beneficial relationships, fostering regional cooperation on security issues, and promoting effective communications and strategic capacity through free and candid interaction in an academic environment.
 NESA programs in Washington, D.C., and in the region, provide a forum for security sector professionals to examine the challenges that shape the regional security environment.
 NESA provides a venue for national decision makers to gather, exchange ideas, and explore cooperative solutions to common strategic problems in support of U.S. policy goals and objectives.

-NESA priority efforts support strategic-level capacity-building programs in Pakistan, Afghanistan, Yemen, Iraq, and Lebanon while sustaining a vibrant presence with Arabian Gulf countries, the Levant, North Africa, Egypt, and India.
-Additionally, a Forward Office established in Manama, Bahrain, in FY 2010, increases the ability of the Center to execute requirements; increase participation in transformative foundational courses on regional security, short-term conferences, and events in support of building partner strategic capacity; and increase participation in issue-focused programs with greater efficiency.
+NESA priority efforts support strategic-level capacity building programs in Pakistan, Afghanistan, Yemen, Iraq, and Lebanon while sustaining a vibrant presence with Arabian Gulf countries, the Levant, North Africa, Egypt, and India.
+Additionally, our Forward Office established in Manama, Bahrain, since FY 2010, continues to increase the Center's ability to execute requirements, increase participation in foundational courses on regional security, short-term conferences, and events in support of building partner strategic capacity, and increase participation in issue-focused programs with greater efficiency.

-In FY 2011, NESA conducted resident programs, including eight academic programs and nine short-term alumni programs, for 941 participants from 56 countries.
-Additionally, NESA conducted 26 outreach activities with 2,367 participants and two special initiatives for 52 participants.
+In FY 2012, NESA conducted resident programs, including six academic programs and nine short-term alumni programs, for 749 participants from 54 countries.
+Additionally, NESA Center conducted numerous outreach activities involving 1,003 participants and four special initiatives with 153 participants.

-NESA's FY 2011 program of foundational seminars and outreach programs continued engagement with its Regional Network of Strategic Studies Centers (RNSSC) and direct engagement by NESA's faculty and leadership with national-level policy and decision makers supported by OSD, U.S. Central Command (CENTCOM), AFRICOM, U.S. European Command (EUCOM), and Special Operations Command (SOCOM) goals and priorities.
+NESA's FY 2012 program of foundational seminars and outreach programs continued engagement with its Strategic Studies Network (SSN) and direct engagement by NESA's faculty and leadership with national-level policy and decision makers supported by OSD, U.S. Central Command (CENTCOM), U.S. Africa Command (AFRICOM), U.S. European Command (EUCOM), and Special Operations Command (SOCOM) goals and priorities.